giulianopz/giulianopz.github.io/_posts/2026-05-13-switching-to-wayland.md

 The first thing I noticed is that Guake can't be opened up anymore with its standard keyboard shortcut (`F12`).
 But, luckily, this can be fixed by registering a new custom shortcut which runs the `toggle-guake` command.

-That said, it works decently, except it does not always open in the last active display (see [issue#2115](https://github.com/Guake/guake/issues/2115)).
+That said, it works decently (since it still uses GTK3 and so XWayland, see below), except it does not always open in the last active display (see [issue#2115](https://github.com/Guake/guake/issues/2115)).
 Which is really annoying if you work with an external monitor...

 I've considered switching to `ghostty`, but guess what?
 They are still arguing on who should implement what (see [this](https://github.com/ghostty-org/ghostty/discussions/3459#discussioncomment-13474811) and [this](https://gitlab.gnome.org/GNOME/mutter/-/work_items/973#note_668502)).
 Probably, I should just try to switch compositor (Sway, Hyprland, niri, river, Wayfire, ...) since they all seem to implement the [wlr layer shell](https://wayland.app/protocols/wlr-layer-shell-unstable-v1) protocol, which clients can use to *create surfaces that are layers of the desktop* (like panels, lock screens, wallpapers, on-screen keyboards, notifications, launchers, drop-down terminals etc.).